top of page

 SheJumps Into the Canyon 2019, Photos by John Shafer

-The program was created with a passion for sharing skiing to teens that might not otherwise get the chance to.
+The program was created with a passion for sharing the joy of skiing to local teens that otherwise might not have the opportunity to.
 “Claire and I, especially, put blood, sweat, and tears into it.
 In the beginning, I remember washing 30 sets of ski clothes in my basement and hanging them up to dry in any spot I could find,” recalled Pierce.
 “We were surrounded by gear.”

 “Funny story about gear,” added Smallwood.
 “The first year we ever did the program, REI offered us 15 pairs of telemark skis and boots, which we eagerly accepted—only to realize that it's pretty hard to teach kids how to telemark ski, especially when we don't know how to telemark ski!”